Construction to Perm Loans

 What is a Construction-to-Permanent (CTP) Loan?

-A construction-to-permanent loan lets you borrow money to build a home.
-Our construction-to-permanent loan provides options for:
+A Construction-to-Permanent loan allows you to borrow money to build a home.
+Our CTP loan provides options for:

-1. Financing the construction of a new home on your lot.
+- Financing the construction of a new home on your lot

-2. Financing the purchase of a lot as well as the home construction.
+- Financing the purchase of a lot as well as the home construction

 Frequently Asked Questions